ekowabaka/clearice/docs/5-Interactive-IO.md

     What is your name [No Name]:

-Supposing we want a follow up question which would find out where the user wants to go we could use ...
+In case we want to supply follow up question to find out where the user wants to go, we could use ...

 ````php
 $name = $io->getResponse('What is your name', ['default' => 'No Name']);
 $direction = $io->getResponse("Okay $name, where do you want to go", ['required' => true]);
 ````

 Note that the second call to `getResponse` adds a `required` parameter.
-Assuming we just hit the enter key twice when we execute the above script, we should end up with an output which lools like ...
+Assuming we just hit the enter key twice after executing the script above, we should end up with an output which looks like ...

     What is your name [No Name]:
     Okay No Name, where do you want to go []:
     A value is required.
     Okay No Name, where do you want to go []:

-In cases where we want to give the user options to select from, we could go ahead and use ...
+In cases where we want to give the user options to select from, we could supply those options as follows ...

 ````php
 $name = $io->getResponse('What is your name', ['default' => 'No Name']);